I was sold the lie that caring for kids and creating a career you love is in constant conflict and requires a crap-ton of drudgery.

 How do I know it's possible?
 Because I've done it with...

-Three wildly different kids - one in middle school, one in elementary school, and one in nursery school,
+Three wildly different kids - one in high school and two in elementary school,

 If I can do it, I promise you can too!
 I'm here to help.